Elmwood, West Hartford: Infrastructure

 Elmwood's main thoroughfares include New Britain Avenue, Newington Road and New Park Avenue.
 The commercial section of New Britain Avenue is known as Elmwood Center, an area composed of local businesses, services, and restaurants.
 Newington Road and New Park Avenue are formerly areas where the manufacturing sector thrived in previous decades and have experienced steady revitalizations in recent years.
 Elmwood is the site of the former Talcott Middle School, which has since been renovated into luxury condominiums.
 It is also home to Beachland Park and the southernmost point of the town's Trout Brook Trail.

-Elmwood is a stop on CTfastrack near the intersection of New Britain Avenue and New Park Avenue.
+Elmwood is a stop on CTfastrak near the intersection of New Britain Avenue and New Park Avenue.